Top Five Birds in UK and Internationally (as voted by birdwatching readers)

 Did you know?
-Hoopoes have been seen at high altitudes during migration across the Himalayas and were recorded at about 6400 m by the first Mount Everest Expedition.
+Hoopoes have been seen at high altitudes during migration across the Himalayas and were recorded at about 6400 metres by the first Mount Everest Expedition.

 Did you know?
 It is said that around 456 BC the famous Greek playwright Aeschylus was walking one day when he killed as a tortoise dropped by a Lammergeier hit him on the head!